laxman-munigala/ex_stock_research_1/.kilocode/rules/memory-bank/product.md

 ## Solution
 An AI-powered multi-agent application that automates the research process.
 It takes a stock ticker as input and orchestrates specialized agents to:
-1. Collect market data and generate charts.
+1. Perform technical analysis on price trends and indicators.
-2. Perform technical analysis on price trends.
+2. Conduct fundamental analysis using earnings and news.
-3. Conduct fundamental analysis using earnings and news.
+3. Synthesize findings into actionable recommendations.
-4. Synthesize findings into a visual summary with actionable recommendations.
+4. Generate a visual summary and report.

 ## User Experience
 - **Interface**: Command-line interface (CLI).